 Here’s an overview of the simple steps to making this apple pie.
 Or, jump straight to the full apple pie recipe.

-This easy apple pie recipe starts with my easy homemade apple pie filling.
-The first step is to peel and slice your apples.
-You want the apple slices to be about 1/4-inch thick.
-You will need about 8 cups of sliced apples (6-8 apples) to fill a deep dish pie dish.
+First, peel and slice the apples into 1/4-inch thick slices.
+You’ll need about 8 cups of sliced apples (6-8 apples) to fill a deep dish pie dish.

-Place the sliced apples in a large bowl.
-To the bowl, add the rest of the apple pie filling ingredients:
+Place the sliced apples in a large bowl and add the rest of the apple pie filling ingredients:

 • Vanilla Extract: A little bit of vanilla extract adds sweetness and flavor to the pie.